FeilyZhang/ACM-ICPC/README.md

 # ACM-ICPC

-ACM-ICPC algorithm training, include Evaluation, Recursion, Enumeration, Divide and conquer, Reduce and Conquer, Separate and Conquer etc.
+Strictly speaking, it only uses ACM-ICPC training questions to train algorithm design ideas, and does not strictly comply with ACM-ICPC problem format.

 ## Evaluation